 Complications and a death in the family

 To make matters worse, Darwin’s youngest child, the baby named after himself–Charles Waring Darwin–was gravely ill.
-He ultimately died on Monday, June 28, 1858, the second child Darwin and his wife Emma had tragically lost.
+He died on Monday, June 28, 1858, the second child Darwin and his wife Emma had tragically lost.
 “I have had death & illness & misery amongst my children” Darwin wrote.

-Lyell and Hooker spring into action
+Lyell and Hooker in action

 He did care though, as we can see in the continued steps he took to protect his priority.
 Darwin forwarded Hooker the precious 1844 sketch.
 Hooker had made corrections on it back then, so Darwin was allowing him to see, once more, those corrections written in Hooker’s own handwriting- (in case Hooker had forgotten he had reviewed this scientific bombshell).
-“I really cannot bear to look at it,” Darwin told Hooker, referring to the sketch.
+But “I really cannot bear to look at it,” Darwin told Hooker.

 Part II conclusion, a curiously coincidental nightmare